philchi/cse-15l-lab-report/index.md

 `touch test.txt` creates a txt file at the current directory called "test"
 `more test.txt` shows the content in test.txt
 `cat > test.txt` allows you to write in the test.txt file from the terminal
-`cat test.txt > wow` copys the content in test.txt and paste it in wow
+`cat test.txt > wow` copy the content in test.txt and paste it in wow
+The commands worked as intended in the screenshot.